National Environmental Policy Act: Recent developments

 On August 15, 2017, President Donald Trump issued Executive Order (E.O.)
 13807, "Establishing Discipline and Accountability in the Environmental Review and Permitting Process for Infrastructure Projects."
 This executive order directs CEQ to use its "authority to interpret NEPA to simplify and accelerate the NEPA review process", requires agencies to "establish procedures for a regular review and update of categorical exclusions", and revokes President Obama's Executive Order 13690 addressing Flood Risk Management by including science on climate change.

-In July 2020, Trump moved to significantly weaken the law.
-CEQ published a final rule which limits the duration of EAs to 1 year and EISs to 2 years.
-The rule also exempts a number of projects from review entirely and prevents the consideration of cumulative environmental impacts, including those caused by climate change.
+In July 2020, the Trump administration CEQ moved to significantly weaken the law by issuing a final rule that limited the duration of EAs to one year and EISs to two years.
+The rule also exempted a number of projects from review entirely and prevented the consideration of cumulative environmental impacts, including those caused by climate change.
+Later, the Biden administration CEQ issued two changes to restore regulatory provisions that were in effect prior to the first Trump administration: Phase 1 Final Rule (April 20, 2022) and Phase 2 Final Rule (May 1, 2024).